mikecokina/elisa/README.rst

 **ELISa** is a python package dedicated to light curves modelling of close eclipsing binaries including surface features Current capabilities include:

-    - BinarySystem - class for modelling surfaces of detached, semi-detached and over-contact binaries
+    - ``BinarySystem:`` class for modelling surfaces of detached, semi-detached and over-contact binaries
-    - Observer - class for generating light curves (and in future other observables)
+    - ``Observer:`` class for generating light curves (and in future other observables)
-    - Spots - class for generating stellar spot with given longitude, latitude, radius and temperature factor
+    - ``Spots:`` class for generating stellar spot with given longitude, latitude, radius and temperature factor
-    - Pulsations - class for modelling low amplitude pulsations based on spherical harmonics
+    - ``Pulsations:`` class for modelling low amplitude pulsations based on spherical harmonics

 **ELISa** is currently under development.
 Following features are currently under development:

-    - SingleSystem - class for modelling surfaces of single star light curves with full implementation of spots and pulsations
+    - ``SingleSystem:`` class for modelling surfaces of single star light curves with full implementation of spots and pulsations

 We also plan to implement following features:

-    - addition of radial velocity curves to Observer class with Rossiter–McLaughlin effect
+    - addition of radial velocity curves to Observer class with ``Rossiter-McLaughlin`` effect
-    - LC and RV fitting using various methods
+    - ``LC`` and ``RV`` fitting using various methods
     - addition of synthetic spectral line modelling

 Requirements